Brideau/whackdata/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md

 ## Database Setup

 First, of course, you'll need a server of some kind.
-Pokelyzer should run on any operating system that runs PostgreSQL, but these instructions will be for Unix-like operating systems - specifically, Ubuntu - because that's what I have handy.
-If you just want to run it locally to see how it works, try [this mac client](http://postgresapp.com/) or [this multi-os client](http://www.enterprisedb.com/products-services-training/pgdownload) and skip most of the steps below.
-If you're on Windows, Reddit user [Matteng0](https://www.reddit.com/user/Matteng0) put together an amazingly detailed guide [here](https://www.reddit.com/r/TheSilphRoad/comments/4uy2ym/guide_windows_installation_for_pokelyzer_and/) so you can just follow that.
+Pokelyzer should run on any operating system that runs PostgreSQL, but these instructions will be for Ubuntu because that's what I have handy.
+If you just want to run it locally to see how it works, try this mac client or this multi-os client Postgres/PostGIS and skip installation steps below (but not the configuration ones).
+If you're on Windows, Reddit user [Matteng0](https://www.reddit.com/user/Matteng0) put together an amazingly detailed guide [here](https://github.com/Brideau/pokelyzer/wiki/Windows-Setup-Instructions) so you can just follow that.

+Before you do anything, you need to make sure your system locale is correct or else you'll get errors later accepting the names of Pokemon with symbols in their name (damn you Nidoran♂).
+Run these three lines in your terminal to avoid this:

+    export LANGUAGE="en_US.UTF-8"
+    export LANG="en_US.UTF-8"
+    export LC_ALL="en_US.UTF-8"

-First things first, install PostgreSQL:
+Next, install PostgreSQL:

 {% highlight bash %}
 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'